 What is Music Therapy?

-Music therapy can address needs across cognitive, communicative, emotional, physical, social, and spiritual domains.
+Music therapists support needs across cognitive, communicative, emotional, physical, social, and spiritual domains.
 It supports those who consider theselves non-musicians, advanced musicians, and everyone in between.

 Who is a Music Therapist?